Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Open subgroups, permutation modules, generators and projectives

-\begin{proposition} Let $G$ be a unibased group, and $K$ be a non-trivial smooth $G$-field.
-Then $\Sm_K(G)$ is equivalent to its arbitrary non-zero subcategory closed under direct products and subquotients. \end{proposition} \begin{proof} Let $V\neq 0$ be an object of $\Sm_K(G)$.
-Consider $G$ as a subgroup of $\Aut(K)$.
+Then, for any non-zero object $V$ of $\Sm_K(G)$, $\Sm_K(G)$ admits a system of generators embeddable into direct product of copies of $V$.
+In particular, $\Sm_K(G)$ is equivalent to its arbitrary non-zero subcategory closed under direct products and subquotients in $\Sm_K(G)$. \end{proposition} \begin{proof} Consider $G$ as a subgroup of $\Aut(K)$.
 The objects $K\langle G/G_T\rangle$ for all finite subsets $T\subseteq K$ such that $V^{G_T}\neq 0$ form a system of generators of the category $\Sm_K(G)$, so it suffices to show that there is an embedding of $K\langle G/G_T\rangle$ into a direct product of copies of $V$, or equivalently, that there is a family of morphisms $K\langle G/G_T\rangle\to V$ with vanishing common kernel.